Cyber Security: Protect Yourself Online

-People, not computers, create computer threats.
-In this time where people are always online, it is important to know how to protect yourself from internet hackers.
-So what is ‘Online Safety’?
+In this time where people are always on the internet, online safety is a must and it is important to know how to protect yourself from internet hackers.
+So what is online safety?
 In simple terms, online safety refers to the act of staying safe online, also known as internet safety, e-safety and cyber safety.
 It encompasses all technological devices which have access to the internet from PCs and laptops to smartphones and tablets.

-Being safe online means individuals are protecting themselves and others from online harms and risks which may jeopardize their personal information, lead to unsafe communications or even effect their mental health and wellbeing.
+Being safe online means individuals are protecting themselves and others from online harms and risks which may put their personal information, lead to unsafe communications or even effect their mental health and wellbeing at risk.

 Of course, there are dangers whenever someone hacks your account.
 Here are some common occurrences: